 The POSSE VI Draft Papers were reviewed by distinguished senior reviewers including Patrick James (University of Southern Carolina), Alexey Fenenko (Institute of International Security Studies of Russian Academy of Sciences), Jeffrey Lewis (CNS-MIIS), and Heinz Gärtner (the Austrian Institute for International Affairs).

-POSSE had the honor of hosting Dr. Christophe Carle (pictured on left) from the Director General’s Office of Policy at the International Atomic Energy Agency (IAEA) and Tariq Rauf (formerly with the IAEA).
+POSSE had the honor of hosting Dr. Christophe Carle (pictured on right) from the Director General’s Office of Policy at the International Atomic Energy Agency (IAEA) and Tariq Rauf (formerly with the IAEA).